Welcome to Midvale Elementary – Home of the Mustangs

 For the safety and well-being of all students; families and students are to adhere to the following suggested walking routes.

-The map below shows suggested walking routes for Midvale Elementary Students.
+The attached map shows suggested walking routes for Midvale Elementary Students.

 Please select the best route from your home to the school for our students to follow.
 Mark this route with a red pencil or crayon.